maquiavelli/gp-extract-data/README.md

 - [x] Generate JSON files from query responses;
 - [x] Transform JSON files into normalized information files;
 - [x] Implement a repetition loop to increment reports with a size greater than one thousand objects;
-- [ ] Use dynaminc parameters to period to get raw data;
+- [x] Use environments parameters to period to get raw data;
 - [x] Create a playground MVP based on pandas;
 - [x] Build example datasets from the local folder;
 - [x] Create an example dashboard;